 “In more ways than one!” he replied, giving her a wink.

-"Isn't he wonderful!" sighed Aglaope, her eyes shining as their gaze followed the man around the room.
-"We have got to introduce him to the girls!"
+“Isn’t he wonderful!”
+Aglaope sighed, her eyes shining as her gaze followed the man around the room.
+“We have got to introduce him to the girls!”

 * * *

-The Dhusarian protestors at the gate fell silent as the gold coach trundled slowly towards them, mesmerised by the way the carriage's two ghostly white steeds bobbed disconcertingly in the gentle night breeze.
-The robot footman stepped up to greet its passenger then paused, its artificial-intelligence unit frantically searching its data banks for anything that resembled the contraption now pulling to a halt before it.
-The gold paint was already starting flake away, revealing a horrible orange tint beneath.
-The unicorns pulling the carriage were an impressive touch but its android eyes saw through the hologram projection and was puzzled by the makeshift arrangement of the mice-shaped projector units, taped onto what looked like a fishing rod jammed through the front of the giant pumpkin fuselage.
+The Dhusarian protestors at the gate fell silent as the gold coach trundled slowly towards them, mesmerised by the way the carriage’s pair of ghostly white steeds bobbed disconcertingly in the gentle night breeze.
+The robot footman moved to greet the passenger and then paused, its artificial-intelligence unit frantically searching its data banks for anything resembling the contraption now pulling to a halt on the drive.
+The gold paint was already starting flake, revealing a horrible orange tint beneath.
+The unicorns pulling the carriage were an impressive touch but its android eyes saw through the hologram projection and was puzzled by the makeshift arrangement of the mice-shaped projector units, taped onto what looked like fishing rods jammed through the front of the giant pumpkin fuselage.